Bonf6059/-ISA-Stoneborn-Delights-Fork/README.md

 # Old updates

 30/04/2026
+- Reorganized the code, moved around patches and so on
 - The original mod has been updated to 1.6 (current latest version) so I've deleted all the stuff coming from that mod and made patches for what I changed in my version of the mod, see below